akshitzaveri/GiphyAPI-InfiniteScroll/README.md

 - You can use third party libraries either with Cocoapods or Carthage.
 The only exception is Giphy Core SDK ( https://github.com/Giphy/giphy-ios-sdk-core ) as we expect you to build the Networking and Model layers.

 # Assumptions made
+- Search for "Assumption" in the project.
+There are 4 assumption made